nesseratious/AR-Navigation/README.md

 - SegmentMapScale: Float - Stores a X,Y scale of the SegmentMapMaterial.
 Use this to adjust the floor plan to match its real world scale.
 The default value is 200.0.

+### FloatingIcon

+Class that represents a floating in the air icon which can be used to highligh points of interests.
+Public properties:

+- IconMaterial: Material - A material that contains the image for the floating icon.
+Can include a static picture (like in the demo) or anything else.
+The default value if null.

+- Text: Text - A localizable text that describes this point of interest.
+Will be displayed on both sides of the floating icon.

+### Room

+Class that represents a single room in the target area.

 # DEBUG MODE